FortinetCloudCSE/advanced-routing-sdwan-azure/content/01GettingStarted/Task3.md

 end
 ```

 4. You will see same prompt like Step 3.
-Say Y again.
+Select Y again.